mssgill/hscSphinx/glossary.rst

     This term is inherited from the SDSS and refers to the online data repository where data products such as images can be obtained.
-    The pipeline outputs (RA, Dec, magnitudes, etc) were provide by the :ref:`CAS <gloss_cas>`.
+    The pipeline outputs (RA, Dec, magnitudes, etc) are provided by the :ref:`CAS <gloss_cas>`.